Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ​
 ## Step 5: Configure Card Reader

-Create an instance of `FiservTTPCardReader`, which is the main class the app will interact with, to the view model.
+Create an instance of `FiservTTPCardReader` to the view model, this is the main class the app will interact with.
 ​
 ```Swift
 private let fiservTTPCardReader: FiservTTPCardReader = FiservTTPCardReader(configuration: myConfig)